ctolon/PythonInterfaceOOP/doc/4_TechincalInformations.md

 ## Debug and Logging Options for O2DQWorkflows and DownloadLibs.py

 We have Debug options if you want to follow the flow in the Interface.
 For this, you can configure your script as `--debug` `<Level>` in the terminal.
 You can check which levels are valid and at which level to debug from the table.
-Also if you want to keep your LOG log in a file then the `--logFile` parameter should be added to the workflow.
+Also if you want to keep your LOG log in a file then the `--logFile` argument should be added to the workflow.

 The LOG file will be created the same as the workflow name.
 For example, the file that will be created for tableMaker will be `tableMaker.log`.
 In addition, if you work with the debug option, the old LOG file will be automatically deleted first, so that there is no confusion in the log files and it does not override.
 Then a new LOG file will be created.